For deployment you must use the following input and output data formats for OPL Decision Optimization models.

 want to export back to the client in the post-processing block.
 Post-processing is all the code

-that follows the subject to
+that follows the .csv

-section in the .mod
+section in the subject to

 file.
 Thus to

-define JSON, .csv
+define JSON, .mod

 , or Excel output, you must declare tuple or tuple sets in the